SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 The Certified LeSS Practitioner course is for anyone who is involved a large agile adoption.
 Basic Scrum knowledge is expected and can be achieved by attending a [Certified ScrumMaster](https://www.scrumalliance.org/get-certified/scrum-master-track/certified-scrummaster) or a [Professional ScrumMaster](https://www.scrum.org/courses/professional-scrum-master-training) course, or thoroughly reading Scrum introduction material such as the [Scrum Primer](https://scrumprimer.org/) and practicing Scrum.

 Feedback from previous courses:
-> "Great Job Wolfgang, thank you soooo much, this has been quite a remarkable session!I can defintely recommend this course!"
+> "Great Job Wolfgang, thank you soooo much, this has been quite a remarkable session!
+I can definitely recommend this course!"
 >
-> - Andreas O.
+> – Andreas O.
 >
 > "Everyone can see that he is really behind when he represents something."
 >
-> Oliver T.
+> – Oliver T.

 ### CLP Learning Objectives

-The course is three days and will cover the following topics:
+This course is three days and will cover the following topics:

 * Why LeSS
 * LeSS Overview